-Studies suggest that melatonin supplements may help people with disrupted circadian rhythms (such as people with jet lag or those who work the night shift) and those with low melatonin levels (such as some seniors and people with schizophrenia) to sleep better.
-A review of clinical studies suggests that melatonin supplements may help prevent jet lag, particularly in people who cross five or more time zones.
+Studies suggest that melatonin supplements may help people with disrupted circadian rhythms (such as people with jet lag or those who work the night shift), and those with low melatonin levels (such as some seniors and people with schizophrenia) to sleep better.
+A review of the scientific literature suggests that melatonin supplements may help prevent jet lag, particularly in people who cross 5 or more time zones.

-A few clinical studies suggest that when taken for short periods of time (days to weeks) melatonin is more effective than a placebo in reducing the time it takes to fall asleep, increasing the number of sleeping hours, and boosting daytime alertness.
-It’s not clear how well melatonin works, however -- some studies suggest that it only reduces the amount of time to fall asleep by a few minutes.
+A few clinical studies suggest that, when taken for short periods of time (days to weeks), melatonin is more effective than a placebo in reducing the time it takes to fall asleep, increasing the number of sleeping hours, and boosting daytime alertness.
+It is not clear how well melatonin works, however.
+Some studies suggest that it only reduces the amount of time to fall asleep by a few minutes.

-Melatonin supplements may help with sleep problems associated with menopause.
+Melatonin supplements may improve sleep problems associated with menopause.
+Other studies suggest it may help restore quality of life and prevent bone loss among perimenopausal women.
 However, it does not appear to relieve other symptoms of menopause, such as hot flashes.
 Peri- or postmenopausal women who use melatonin supplements should do so only for a short period of time since long-term effects are not known.

-Some clinical research has found that melatonin may help elderly people with insomnia who are tapering off or stopping benzodiazepines such as diazepam (Valium), alprazolam (Xanax), or lorazepam (Ativan).
+Some research suggests that melatonin may help elderly people with insomnia who are tapering off or stopping benzodiazepines such as diazepam (Valium), alprazolam (Xanax), or lorazepam (Ativan).
 Taking controlled-release melatonin improved sleep quality in those stopping benzodiazepine use.
-More study is needed, and you should never combine melatonin with sedative medications unless you are under the strict supervision of a health care provider.
+More research is needed.
+You should never combine melatonin with sedative medications unless you are under the strict supervision of a health care provider.

 Several studies suggest that low melatonin levels may be associated with breast cancer risk.
 For example, women with breast cancer tend to have lower levels of melatonin than those without the disease.
 Laboratory experiments have found that low levels of melatonin stimulate the growth of certain types of breast cancer cells, while adding melatonin to these cells slows their growth.
 Preliminary evidence also suggests that melatonin may strengthen the effects of some chemotherapy drugs used to treat breast cancer.
 In a study that included a small number of women with breast cancer, melatonin (given 7 days before beginning chemotherapy) prevented the lowering of platelets in the blood.
 This is a common complication of chemotherapy that can lead to bleeding.